PRA3006-Group/drug-2/README.md

 3. Navigating between the different pages should be possible from the opened webpage.
 4. Explore the multifunctionality of drugs from available disease clusters!

+Possible bug:
+- The website's stylesheet may not run correctly when opening the webpage --> Fix this by closing everything, opening the stylesheet, then re-opening the homepage.

 ## Developers
 - Kabir Aura
 - Hannah Schultheiss